• Skip to main content

 But what do they all mean?

-And, more importantly, which one of those terms describes the mic you want for your specific needs?
+More importantly, which one of those terms describes the mic you want for your specific needs?

-In this article, I look at a number of common situations for which people need microphones.
 For each of these situations, I let you know which type of microphone is best and I direct you to a post that lists and reviews the best models for that specific application.

 Hopefully, after reading this article, you will know which microphone to get.
 At the very least, you will have narrowed your options down to just a handful, making it much easier to decide on a single one.